Conformal Mechanics of Planar Curves: Conserved tension and critical points of curvature energies

-Critical points are characterized by the Euler-Lagrange equation: $\mathcal{E}_\perp=0$.
-There is no corresponding tangential derivative $\approx \mathcal{E}_\| \,\mathbf{t}\cdot\delta\mathbf{X}$.
+Critical points are characterized by the EL equation: $\mathcal{E}_\perp=0$.
+There is no corresponding tangential term $\approx \mathcal{E}_\| \,\mathbf{t}\cdot\delta\mathbf{X}$.
 This is a consequence of the reparametrization invariance of the energy $H[ \mathbf{X}] $ and the identification of tangential deformations with reparametrizations at first order which together imply $\mathcal{E}_\|=0$. \\\\ Consider, more generally, any functional $H[ \mathbf{X}]$ defined on an arc-length parametrized curve that can be cast in the form (\ref{Hdef}).
-The Frenet curvature is of course a composite variable constructed out of $\mathbf{X}$.
-It is, however, possible and very useful to treat $\kappa$ as an independent variable in its own right; we do this by imposing the steps in its construction in terms of $\mathbf{X}$ as constraints using Lagrange multipliers.
-Thus we construct the functional
+The Frenet curvature $\kappa$ is constructed out of $\mathbf{X}$ and its first two derivatives.
+It is, however, possible and very useful to treat it as an independent variable in its own right; one way to do this consistently is to introduce the steps in its construction in terms of $\mathbf{X}$ as constraints using Lagrange multipliers.
+Thus the functional $H[\mathbf{X}]$ is replaced by $H_C[ \mathbf{X},\mathbf{t},\mathbf{n},\kappa,\dots]$, defined by

-where the constraints are imposed by the Lagrange multipliers $T,$ $H_\kappa$, $\lambda$, $f$ and $\mathbf{F}$.
-The skeptical reader, unfamiliar with this approach or inclined to balk at what might appear to be a gratuitous proliferation of variables, should attempt to derive the Euler-Lagrange derivative the straightforward way tracing the effect of the deformation of the position vector along the curve on the curvature and its derivatives.
-As the number of derivatives rises the appeal of this approach very quickly loses its luster.
-We know. \\\\ The Euler-Lagrange equations for $\mathbf{t}$ and $\mathbf{n}$ identify the tension $\mathbf{F}$ along the curve to be given by